droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 When Lorghoth tires of the players, he thanks them for their presence, promising that their blood shall well-nourish the Gulthias tree.
 He and the two **greater strix** then attack.

 > [!combat]- **Balancing the Loading Winch**
-> This combat encounter is a **bloody** combat encounter against a party of five 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 61% of their total maximum hit points.
+> This combat encounter is a **bloody** combat encounter against a party of four 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 61% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Remove the original two **greater strix**.
 Add three **swarms of** **lesser strix**.
 The lesser strix flee when the staff is broken.
-> * ***Four Players.*** Reduce the number of **greater strix** to one.
+> * ***Five Players.*** Reduce the number of **greater strix** to one.
 Add two **swarms of** **lesser strix**.
 The greater strix flees when the two swarms are destroyed or when the staff is broken.
 The lesser strix flee when the greater strix is destroyed or when the staff is broken.
 > * ***Six Players.*** Add four **swarms of lesser strix**.
 The greater strix flees when those four swarms are destroyed or when the staff is broken.
 The lesser strix flee when the greater strix is destroyed or when the staff is broken.

 On his first turn in combat, Lorghoth uses his _**master of blights**_ feature to summon the horde of thirty **needle blights** from the vineyard.
 Read: